jboss-set/bug-clerk/README.md

 ### What it is ?
 What would it help or solve ?

-*   A tool to ensure **BZ data and metada are compliant to Red Hat processes and expectations**, ex:
+*   A tool to ensure **BZ / Jira data and metada are compliant to Red Hat processes and expectations**, ex:

 *   If a BZ is switched to POST, it will check that a PR has been referenced
 *   or simply look at for a counterexample [BZ1160715](https://bugzilla.redhat.com/show_bug.cgi?id=1160715)